RUSSIA: Increasing land use fines "a lottery"

 Judges appear to disagree over whether the provisions of the Religion Law free a defendant from responsibility under Administrative Code Article 8.8, Part 1 ("The use of a land plot not for its intended purpose in accordance with its belonging to a particular land category and/or authorised use").
 "Obviously, opinions differ," Hare Krishna lawyer Frolov commented to Forum 18 on 6 February.
 "As long as there is no clarification at the level of the Supreme Court, it will be a lottery."

-Pentecostal Union lawyer Vladimir Ozolin added to Forum 18 on 14 March: "As in most cases of law enforcement practice, courts have two positions: some acquit, others convict.
+Pentecostal Union lawyer Vladimir Ozolin added to Forum 18 on 14 March: "As in most cases of state officials' practice, courts have two positions: some acquit, others convict.
 As for what is behind this – it remains only to make assumptions, but there is no unequivocal answer."

 This pattern of legal uncertainty and inconsistent court decisions parallels the pattern of court decisions involving other freedom of religion and belief issues (see Forum 18's general Russia religious freedom survey http://www.forum18.org/archive.php?article_id=2246).